Techtonica/curriculum/web/js-dom-methods.md

 ### .addEventListener() Function

-The addEventListener() method allows us to add event listeners on the HTML DOM object such as Document, Element, Window.
-The method takes an event to listen for and a second argument that has to be called when the event is fired.
-The first argument should be a valid string.
-The second argument can be a function or an object that implements EventListener on the specified event on which it is called.
+The `addEventListener()` method allows us to add event listeners on the HTML DOM object such as Document, Element, or Window.
+The first argument in `addEventListener()` should be a string, then name of the event that it should listen for.
+The second argument in `addEventListener()` is either a function to call when the event is fired, or an object that implements EventListener on the specified event on which it is called.

+Syntax: `target.addEventListener(type, listener [, options]);`

-Going ahead with the previous example i.e. on clicking a button we can change the background color of the webpage.
-Here we have to listen for the 'click' event on the button and the second argument has to be a function that will be called when the 'click' event fires(i.e. when we click on the button) and changes the background color of the webpage.
+Going ahead with the previous example, the first argument would be the 'click' event on the button, and the second argument is a function that changes the page background color when the 'click' event fires.

 The syntax to implement the above example will be: